What is Spinal Stenosis?

 Spinal stenosis in the neck (cervical stenosis) is, in general, a more serious problem than spinal stenosis in the low back (lumbar stenosis), as stenosis in the neck may affect the spinal cord, causing myelopathy.This can cause an often painless weakness or numbness of the arms and leg and progressive clumsiness of the hands and during walking.

 The least common form of spinal stenosis, thoracic spinal stenosis is a narrowing of the space that runs up the center of your spine, known as the spinal canal.
 It stretches the length of 12 vertebrae, numbered T1 – T12.
 The symptoms experienced due to this condition is typically from bone tissue of the vertebrae, bone spurs, ligaments or discs pushing into and narrowing the spinal canal, placing pressure on your nerve roots and spinal cord.

-Why rely on Washington University experts for your treatment of your degenerative disc disease?
+Why rely on Neurosurgery experts for your treatment of your degenerative disc disease?

 Washington University spinal neurosurgeons routinely treat spinal stenosis.
 We provide a full range of treatment options including conservative (non-surgical) measures and surgical decompression.
 We also offer the most advanced minimally invasive approaches, allowing for a quicker recovery.

 Spinal stenosis treatment